Succession Planning Solicitor Cork and Midleton: Succession is a process, not an event

-Each year, there is a huge amount of interest and queries in relation to succession and the transfer of the family farm.
+Succession planning solicitor Ireland.
+Each year, we see a huge amount of interest and queries in relation to succession and the transfer of the family farm.

-Sometimes, there are cases whereby one or both of the parties are nearing the age of 35 or 66 years, and the pressure is on to transfer the farm in advance of those milestones.
+Sometimes, there are cases whereby one or both of the involved parties are nearing the age of 35 or 66 years, and the pressure is on to transfer the property or farm in advance of these milestones.

-But the single piece of advice I would give to farmers thinking about succession is to view it as a process, rather than an event.
+But the most important advice I would give to farmers thinking about succession is to view it as a process, rather than an event.

 It takes time, research, and clear communication, and should not be rushed into towards the end of the year.